mearkats/mearkats/README.md

 - 📫 How to reach me: ...
 You can reach me at david@mearkats.co.uk
 - ⚡ Fun fact: ...
 When I was 6 years old, I literally blew up my first computer.
 That was when I knew I wanted to go into IT.
 - 😁 Projects I'm proud of: ...
-  * My {Microsoft Store App Install PowerShell script](https://github.com/mearkats/MS-Store-App-Install-Powershell-RMM-Friendly) which allows you to install Microsoft Store Apps from an RMM!
+  * My [Microsoft Store App Install PowerShell script](https://github.com/mearkats/MS-Store-App-Install-Powershell-RMM-Friendly) which allows you to install Microsoft Store Apps from an RMM!
 How cool is that!!